 The desolate wilderness of Israel

 After the men of Sodom gather at Lot’s door and demand, “Bring the men out unto us that we may know them,” Lot steps outside, shuts the door to protect his guests and tries to reason with their would-be rapists.
 Lot, the main participant and an eyewitness to the incident, cites hospitality as the primary reason the men of Sodom should not rape his visitors:

-Lot’s appeal to the men of Sodom not to breach the hospitality ethic carries evidentiary weight for anyone who believes the Bible.
+Lot’s appeal to the men of Sodom not to breach the hospitality ethic provides weighty evidentiary heft for anyone who believes the Bible.
 For Lot, an active participant in this drama, inhospitality by the men of Sodom was a major factor in the Sodom story.

 2. The Testimony of Jewish Law

 A flock of goats in Israel

 In ancient Israel goats provided milk, meat, money, skins for clothing and sandals and hair which could be spun into thread for making cloth for clothing and tents, Proverbs 27:27.
 Genesis 13:8 tells us that the herds of Abraham and Lot were so large the men agreed to separate their camps, in order to have enough room to graze their flocks.
 Lot pitched his tent toward Sodom, Genesis 13:12, so he could dwell in the cities of the plain and ended up destroying his testimony, Genesis 19:14.
 The pagan influence of the people of Sodom eventually destroyed Lot's family.